carolinssc/Arrival-time-prediction-autonomous-shuttles/README.md

 ## Contents

-* `src/baselines` : Training scripts for the the Mean regressor, Lag Model, Linear regression, Random forest and XGboost
+* `src/baselines` : Training scripts for the the Mean Regressor, Lag Model, Linear Regression, Random Forest and XGBoost

 ## Hyperparameter settings